Uxeron/GameOfLife/README.md

 Game of Life implementation in Godot shaders

 # Details
-Framerate can be set on the GameOfLife node.
+Framerate and zoom level can be set on the Main node.

 The game window will adapt to the size of the InitialState image